 The lower your debt-to-income ratio, the better because it means you don't spend much of your income paying debts.
 On the other hand, a high debt-to-income ratio means more of your income is spent on debt, leaving you with less money to spend on other bills or save and invest.

 Calculating your debt-to-income ratio is fairly simple.
 You can start by adding up your monthly debt payments, including credit cards and loans.
-The, divide that number by your monthly income.
+Then, divide that number by your gross monthly income.
 Multiply the result by 100 to get a percentage.
 For example, if you spend $1,200 each month on debt and have a monthly income of $4,000, your debt to income ratio would be 30%.

 High Debt-to-Income Ratio